-According to Skyhigh’s latest Cloud Adoption & Risk Report, the average company now uses 759 cloud services and this number is growing over 20% each quarter.
+According to Skyhigh’s latest Cloud Adoption & Risk Report, the average company now uses over 1,000 cloud services and this number is growing over 20% each quarter.
 Your employees may very well be uploading a wide variety of sensitive and regulated data such as personally identifiable information (PII), personal health information (PHI), as well as customer and proprietary information.
 Enterprises need a solution that extends their enterprise DLP policies to the cloud, without requiring them to create redundant policies and escalation workflows.

 Skyhigh CASB performs online and offline DLP inspection and integrates with leading data loss prevention tools including Symantec Data Loss Prevention, EMC RSA Data Loss Prevention, Websense Data Security, and Code Green Networks TrueDLP.
 By extending your existing policies and workflow to the cloud, you can leverage existing investments.
 If you do not already have a enterprise DLP solution, you can also configure policies and workflows in Skyhigh.
 Configurable actions include alerting, encrypting, blocking, quarantining, and tombstoning.